Canon 1D C vs 1Ds

 |Nikon D4« »||optical||Y||3.2||921||fixed||n||1/8000s||11.0||n||n||Nikon D4|

 Concerning the storage of imaging data, both the 1DC and the 1Ds write their files to Compact Flash cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The 1DC features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1Ds only has one slot.

 Connectivity comparison: Canon 1D C vs 1Ds